-How to Grow Cabbage in Your Garden
+How to Grow Cabbage Successfully in the Garden

 Growing cabbage from seed is very easy compared to other vegetables.
 The seeds germinate quickly and are easy to transplant.